litgupta/Classification_using_R/README.md

 This is a R program to demonstrate how to use classification algorithms in R.
-Dependencies:
+Dependencies:\n
-caTools: for splitting the data into train and test set e1071:for regressor,svm ,naiveBayes algorithms rpart:for decision tree class:for knn algorithm
+caTools: for splitting the data into train and test set\n e1071:for regressor,svm ,naiveBayes algorithms rpart:for decision tree class:for knn algorithm